Historian, Mathematician, Digital Humanist, Writer

 Dedicated time – I cannot emphasize this support structure enough – is so important – to have regular team meetings to work on the project itself, as well as presentations and publications.
 The Library DH Maker Week, was helpful in launching the projects, but it, alone, is not enough to sustain them.

 Continuing education is another essential element of building capacity.
-As I mentioned, we offer additional skill-building workshops to take our familiarity and facility with specific tools and methods to new levels.
+As I mentioned, we offer additional skill-building workshops to take our familiarity and facility with specific tools and methods to new levels, check out https://www.emeraldcarpetcleaning.ie/ for more info.
 This semester, I am also facilitating a text analysis reading group.
 The syllabus is also online, if you’re interested.
 This group is a nice mix of librarians as well as faculty members.
 Through the Mellon DH grant, we also run summer institutes, which are open to faculty, librarians, and graduate students, as well as staff members.

 Finally, spaces make DH real to people.
 As we were going through this whole training program, we were also developing the Digital Tool Shed, which is our digital scholarship space.
-Once this space opened, it sank in that this is really happening, that DH is a real thing.
+Once this space opened, it sank in that this is really happening, that DH is a real thing visit this site right here.
 Now, our librarians have some skills and knowledge to begin to talk with people about different DH methodologies and opportunities.

 Citations and Resources: